 Supporting Families in Caring for Family Members

 Meridian Services’ In-Home Services offers training, care and supervision to families and caregivers who have children or adults with developmental disabilities living in their homes or in foster care settings.
-Licensed In-Home Services are centered in the consumer’s home and in the community, as designated by the consumer, family, and case manager.
+Licensed In-Home Services are centered in the individual’s home and in the community, as designated by the person served, family, and case manager.

-Our staff meet with the family, interdisciplinary team members, and the consumer regularly so that expectations can be understood and met.
-It has always been a priority for Meridian Services to provide In-Home Services as unobtrusively as possible, by respecting the family culture, tailoring the program to family and consumer needs, and being flexible in individual schedule design.
+Our staff meet with the family, interdisciplinary team members, and the person served regularly so that expectations can be understood and met.
+It has always been a priority for Meridian Services to provide In-Home Services as unobtrusively as possible, by respecting the family culture, tailoring the program to family and person served needs, and being flexible in individual schedule design.

 Our In-Home Services program supports families in caring for family members so that they are able to remain in their family homes.
 We have designed these services to honor each family’s routines, values, and hopes for their loved ones, while providing those we serve with goals and activities that foster as much independence as possible.